We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 • The university needs to fill up places on the course

-If you surpassed the grades you were expected to receive on results day, then you can also enter Clearing to look for a better university or course which suits you more.
+If you surpassed the grades you were expected to receive on results day, you can also enter Clearing to find a better university or course that suits you.

 Educational consultants such as SI-UK offer free counselling on the application process during Clearing.

 Application during Clearing will depend on the university you are applying to.
-If you are using educational consultants to help you with application, you will get an estimate on how long you have to wait.
+If you use educational consultants to help you with the application, they will give you an estimate of how long you must wait.

-Due to high demand and competitve entry requirements, Medicine programmes are not available during the Clearing process.
+Due to high demand and competitive entry requirements, medicine programmes are unavailable during the Clearing process.

 Yes.
-If you haven’t applied yet, there is still time to submit your application between July and October.
+If you haven’t applied yet, you can still submit it between July and October.

-Yes If you haven’t received any offers yet, there is still time to submit your application between July and October.
+Yes, if you haven’t received any offers yet, you can still submit your application between July and October.

-Yes, If you changed your mind and don’t want to go ahead with the offer you received, there is still time to submit your application between July and October.
+Yes, if you change your mind and don’t want to proceed with the offer you received, you can still submit your application between July and October.

-Prepare yourself before the call by checking the internet connection, choose a quiet room to limit any distractions, and prepare a notepad or laptop to make notes of the call.
+Prepare yourself before the call by checking the internet connection, choosing a quiet room to limit distractions, and preparing a notepad or laptop to make notes of the call.

-Here are a few of the popular questions universities can ask in clearing.
+Here are some popular questions universities can ask in the clearing.

 • What do you enjoy about learning?